unrelativity · the project

 Joni Mitchell — Woodstock

-Everything here serves one orientation: to see life from the rising side of Truth, not from the side of the ego’s comparisons.
-The project continues to evolve — as every honest inquiry does.
+Everything here serves one orientation: to see life from the manifesting side of Reality, not from the ego’s confining comparisons.
+The project continues to evolve — as every honest inquiry does; the aim is Oneness.